ftolentino/inventory-tracker/README.md

 ## _Description_
 ----------
 _Build an application in React that tracks inventory for a local business.
-We're going to keep this simple: you'll pick one inventory item and track how much of it is remaining as it gets sold or given away.
-There are a lot of themes to choose from, and you can create your own as long as you're able to track the remaining amount of an inventory item and meet the objectives._
+We're going to keep this simple: you'll pick one inventory item and track how much of it is remaining as it gets sold or given away. _

-_For the purposes of explaining requirements, we'll stick to the theme of a coffee shop that sells coffee beans.
-Scroll down to see other theme ideas._

 _At our coffee shop, we sell coffee beans in 1-pound servings, and we get our coffee delivered in large burlap sacks.
 Here are the details:_